neelsg/lithium/docs/tour.md

 older specs of the language and for older packages to be incorporated into newer projects.

-    main func():
+Anything after a `#` on a line is a comment and is ignored by the compiler.

 The `func` keyword is used to define functions (which are blocks of code that can be executed.
 When a program is executed, the first thing that will run is the "main" function.

 ## Exporting components

     Li 0

-    private sqr2 func(x int) int:
+    sqr2 func(x int) int:
-        // This function is only available within the current package return x * x
+        # This function is only available within the current package
+        return x * x

-    sqr func(x int) int:
+    pub sqr func(x int) int:
-        // This function can be used by other packages return sqr2(x)
+        # This function can be used by other packages

-In Lithium, anything that starts with `private` can only be used in the current package, but note that this also includes any other files that are part of the current package.
-Anything without the `private` keyword is made available to any other packages that import this one.
+        return sqr2(x)

+Use the `pub` keyword to make your components available to other packages

 ## Importing packages